 area with deckchairs.
 Rent

 inclusive of electricity.
-Duvets and bed linen are provided.
+Duvets, bed linen and towels provided.
 Non

 smokers only.
 3pm